segment-integrations/analytics-kotlin-nielsen-dcr/README.md

 Add Nielsen-DCR support to your applications via this plugin for [Analytics-Kotlin](https://github.com/segmentio/analytics-kotlin)

+⚠️ **Github Issues disabled in this repository** ⚠️

+Please direct all issues, bug reports, and feature enhancements to `friends@segment.com` so they can be resolved as efficiently as possible.

 ## Adding the dependency
 To install the Segment-Nielsen-DCR integration, simply add this line to your gradle file: